alizee4813-netizen/Series00-Git-2025/README.md

 I also discovered how to improve a README file by writing in Markdown and adding both online and local images.
 Finally, I now feel more comfortable with GitHub Desktop and the idea of version control.

-This work took me around 3 hours to complete, and it was a good mix of challenges and discoveries.
+This work took me around 3 hours to complete